-Cassidy is currently a Mellon Mid-Doctoral Fellow for the 2020-2021 academic year at Penn's Price Lab for Digital Humanities, where she is working on a digital project on the adaptation of novels for the eighteenth-century stage.
+Cassidy is currently a Mellon Mid-Doctoral Fellow for the 2020-2021 academic year at Penn's Price Lab for Digital Humanities, during which she is developing the project Novel(ty) on Stage, a database recording all adaptations of novels and other non-dramatic texts to the eighteenth-century stage.

 View her portfolio of digital projects.
 Her recent work includes a digital edition of Richardson's Collection of Moral Sentiments from 1755 and the (in-process) project Reading the Commonplace, an interactive, digital edition of a Philadelphian woman's commonplace book from the Romantic period.